Marine Education Center

 This workshop is sponsored by Mississippi-Alabama Sea Grant Consortium.

-This workshop for STEM teachers highlights how coastal ecosystems change in response to various processes, including storms and sea level rise.
-Teachers explore transitions among beach, marsh, upland, and subtidal habitats.
-The workshop will focus on the history and ecology of Deer Island with a field excursion to collect elevation profile data.
+This workshop for STEM teachers highlights how coastal ecosystems change in response to processes like storms and sea level rise.
+The workshop will focus on the history and ecology of Deer Island.
+Teachers will explore transitions among beach, marsh, upland, and subtidal habitats during a field excursion to collect elevation profile data.
 Teachers will synthesize the data for comparison with past data collection efforts.
-Teachers will also work with USM researchers and learn about current ecology projects at the Gulf Coast Research Laboratory.
-Teachers will gain expereince in the outdoors and become equipped to teach advanced marine science subjects in the classroom with an emphasis on restoration and resilience of natural habitats.
-Teachers will receive stipend and CEU support. .
+This workshop offers teachers the opportunity to learn outdoors and gains the knowledge to teach advanced marine science subjects, including coastal restoration and resilience.
+Teachers will receive stipend of $50/day and CEU support.
+This workshop is sponsored by the Mississippi-Alabama Sea Grant Consortium.

 All field programs are subject to substitution of activities or postponement for poor weather.
 We will inform registered participants of any changes via email.